corbinq/apex/doc/README.md

 To install YAX from source or download precompiled binaries, [**see installation guide below**](#installation).
 Notable features include

 **Fast, scalable linear mixed model for xQTL mapping**
- - Highly optimized linear mixed model (LMM) framework to account for cryptic or familial relatedness in cis and trans xQTL analysis.
+ - Highly optimized linear mixed model (LMM) framework for tens of thousands of traits.
+This can be used to account for cryptic or known familial relatedness in cis and trans xQTL analysis.
  - Optimized ordinary least squares (OLS) framework for cis and trans xQTL analysis with no related individuals.

 **Multiple-variant and omnibus xQTL analysis**